Joelius300/HeatingDataMonitor/README.md

 # Architecture & deployment overview

 This diagram shows the general architecture of the system with the respective communication channels and deployment locations.
-The live system is running on a single Raspberry Pi architecture like this, making it the primary guideline for related design decisions.
+The live system is running on a single Raspberry Pi architecture like this, making it the primary guideline for related design decisions. \
+The documentation for deploying the system to an architecture like this can be found in [SETUP.md](./SETUP.md).

 ![Architecture overview](architectural_overview.drawio.svg)